Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Sucre

-- Casa de la Libertad: The Liberty House museum is open from 9:00 am-12:00 pm and 2:30 pm-6:30 pm Tuesday- Saturday and 9:00 am -12:00 pm on Sunday.
+Casa de la Libertad: The Liberty House Museum is open Monday- Friday from 9:00 am- 4:00 pm and on Sunday from 8:00 am- 12:00 pm.
 Admission is B$15 and includes an optional guided tour, though you may have to wait around for an English one to start.
+For up to date hours and admission fees visit the museum’s website (scroll to the bottom for times and prices).

-- Convento de San Felipe de Neri: Entry to the convent is via the school and costs B$10.
-It is open from 2:30 pm- 6:00 pm Monday- Saturday.
+Convento de San Felipe de Neri: Entry to the convent is via the school and costs B$15.
+It is open Monday- Friday from 2:30 pm- 6:00 pm and Saturday from 9:00 am- 6:00 pm.

 Accommodations in Sucre